gitter-badger/CronWeb/README.md

 cd <ApplicationFolder>/install
 mysql -uroot -prootpassword < db.sql
 ```
 Feel free to execute this command with your proper user !
-You just need to have to permission to create a user and a database, and to make grant requests.
+You just need to have the permission to create a user and a database, and to make grant requests.

 <strong>Note : The application uses PHP PDO driver to build and execute SQL requests.
 PHP PDO driver is included with the php5-mysql module.</strong>